Gerhard Puff: Background

-Born in Dresden, Germany, the 13-year-old Puff, along with his mother and five-year-old brother, arrived in the US on June 6, 1927, at Ellis Island on board from Bremen.
+Born in Dresden, Germany, the 13-year-old Puff, along with his mother and five-year-old brother, arrived in the U.S. on June 6, 1927, at Ellis Island on board from Bremen.
 The family moved to Milwaukee, Wisconsin, where he became a naturalized citizen in 1934, but by 1940, he was an inmate in the Wisconsin State Prison in Waupun, Wisconsin.
 He then would be in and out of prison for the next decade serving several prison terms for disorderly conduct, theft of domestic animals, assault, intent to commit armed robbery, escaping custody, driving stolen vehicles, breaking and entering, and prison escape.
 On May 2, 1951, Puff was arrested by the Milwaukee Police Department for armed robbery and held on $3,000 bond.
 While in jail awaiting trial he became acquainted with another FBI Ten most Wanted fugitive, George Arthur Heroux (#28).
 A few months later, an unknown party paid for his bond.
 He was scheduled to return for court but never did.

-Bank Robbery and Capture
+Bank Robbery and capture

 In November of 1951, the Johnson County National Bank and Trust Company in Prairie Village, Kansas, was robbed by Puff and Heroux of more than $62,000 in cash, large numbers of American Express Travelers checks and several denominations of Series E, unissued United States government bonds.
 They entered the bank and forced the tellers to open the vault at gun point before fleeing in a stolen convertible.
 Both were added the FBI Ten Most Wanted Fugitives List.
 Heroux was arrested in Miami, Florida, on July 25, 1952 and were able to determine that Puff traveled from Kansas City to Manhattan with his 17-year-old wife, Annie Laurie and was at the Congress Hotel at 19 West 69th Street in New York, FBI agents were waiting to arrest him.
 He did not remain at Room 904, but returned to the first floor in a few minutes by the stairway where FBI Special Agent Joseph John Brock, aged 44, was stationed.
 Puff encountered Brock and shot him twice in the chest and took the collapsing officer's gun.
 Then, with a gun in each hand, Puff zig-zagged through the hotel's lobby, firing another shot at converging agents.
 Agents outside the hotel called on Puff to surrender.
 Puff responded with bullets before being shot and collapsing in the street.
 He was taken to a hospital for treatment, then to the prison ward at Bellevue.
 Brock was treated by a doctor on the scene, then rushed to a hospital where he was pronounced dead shortly after arrival.